scrumtuous/scrumtuous/aws/practitioner/exam/dumps/question/answer-269.md

 ---
 layout: answer
 title: "This service provides on-demand access to AWS’ security an"
-blurb: "The question is the Amazon definition of AWS Artifact."
+blurb: "<p>The question is the Amazon definition of AWS Artifact.</p>"
 quid: 269
 ---